Olusola Amusan: Early life

 He grew up in Modakeke, Osun State.
-He first of four boys born to a teacher father and a health records officer mother.
+He was first of four boys, born to a teacher father and a health records officer mother.
 His father, Olawale Saka Amusan is an entrepreneur and politician who went on to serve as chairman of the Ife East area office in Modakeke.
 His mother, Oluwatoyin Mobolaji Amusan, is a public servant at the health records department of the Obafemi Awolowo teaching hospital.
 While growing up in Modakeke, Olusola volunteered for Society for Women and Aids in Africa at 9 years, founded the Young Elites club at 11 years, forming great leadership qualities at a young age..

 Career

 In 2013, Olusola worked as a research assistant intern with the First Bank of Nigeria Professorial Chair in Computer science focusing mainly on Contributory Indices to Cybecrime in Nigeria.

 In 2014, he was appointed as the head of Corporate Citizenship at Microsoft Nigeria, where he initiated social investments and impact oriented programs for the Microsoft within the larger Middle East and Africa group, a position he occupied until June 30, 2019.

 In 2018, while still completing his contract at Microsoft, he joined Coven Works and expanded the team's effort to train, consult and recruit technology talents.

 In 2019, he finally left Microsoft to join Coven Works full-time.
 He now lives in Arlington, Texas.